till90/irrigation_detection/README.md

 Acces all exported datasets from previous notebooks.
 Actual: LTS, BDFL5, NDVI10Dmax, RADOLAN, SSM, EVAPO_R, EVAPO_P, ... .
 Subset data.
 Preprocess and merge

 ### 13_Visualize
+ISMN Dashboard for interactive visualization of Sentinel 1&2 and soil moisture data.
 Load data from Irrigation_Detection_V1 notebook.
 Split into equal satellite groups.
 Matplotlib and hvplot plotting.

+### Ground_Trouth_data
+Extract TimeSeries data from ismn stations.
+Find corresponding Sentinel 1, Sentinel 2 and ERA5 pixels and extract all information to geojson file.
+Merge data and add in-situ soil moisture values closest to satellite derived data.

+### CNN & CNN_MLP_Regression_soil_moisture
+Use Keras and Tensorflow to train a MLP regression model with Sentinel 1, Sentinel 2 and ERA 5 data.
+Visualize and Analyse trained model with test data.

 ### Irrigation_map_whr Not working!!
 Extract features from pdf file